VoidDeficit/WebControlPC/README.md

 The WebSocket interface is hosted on port 81 and broadcasts the power state of your PC to all connected clients.

 ### JSON API
-The API is accessible through the "/state" endpoint, and clients can send a GET request to retrieve the current state of the server.
+⋅⋅⋅.The API is accessible through the "/state" endpoint, and clients can send a GET request to retrieve the current state of the server.⋅⋅
-/nThe state is returned in JSON format.
+⋅⋅⋅The state is returned in JSON format.

 # Credits
 This project was created by VoidDeficit and is licensed under the MIT License.